-1.4 General requirements for fresh tarua
+1.4 General requirements for fresh banana leaf

-(1) Importers may only import fresh tarua from a country where the NPPO has provided evidence to the satisfaction of a CTO that the exporting country has a phytosanitary certification system that complies with ISPM 7.
+(1) Importers may only import fresh banana leaf from a country where the NPPO has provided evidence to the satisfaction of a CTO that the exporting country has a phytosanitary certification system that complies with ISPM 7.
 Phytosanitary certification system.
 The phytosanitary certification system (including programmes and standards) must demonstrate the process used to provide export assurance.